-Add a drop or two of food coloring to one portion of the candy, and knead it like bread dough on the powdered sugar-covered surface.
+Add 1 to 2 drops of food coloring to 1 portion of the candy, and knead it like bread dough on the powdered sugar-covered surface.
 If you have disposable plastic gloves, it's a good idea to wear them to keep the food coloring from dyeing your hands.
 Gel colors will darken as they sit, so use a light touch with the food coloring.
 Knead until the color is evenly blended into the candy and the mixture is smooth and supple.

 Wrap the dyed candy in plastic wrap and repeat until all of your candy is dyed your preferred colors.

 Next, shape the candy.
 There are a number of ways to shape your candy.
-Below, we've outlined three different options.
+Below, we've outlined 3 different options.

 No matter how you decide to form your mints, they will need a drying period before they're ready to be served.
 Leave them on a baking sheet at room temperature overnight, so that they dry out on the surface and can be easily transferred and stored.
 (They will still be smooth and creamy on the inside!)